Admissions

 Placement Exams

-Admitted students are required to take placement exams in English Composition and Mathematics prior to the start of their first semester.
+Admitted students are required to take placement exams in English Composition and Mathematics before the start of their first semester.

 Nursing Transfer Credit Policy